timoerlemans/sff-book-recommendations/SFF Books recommendations.md

 - Robert Jordan
 	- The Wheel of Time, 15 books (New Spring _prequel_, The Eye of the World, The Great Hunt, The Dragon Reborn, The Shadow Rising, The Fires of Heaven, Lord of Chaos, A Crown of Swords, The Path of Daggers, Winter's Heart, Crossroads of Twilight, Knife of Dreams, The Gathering Storm _completed by Brandon Sanderson_, Towers of Midnight _completed by Brandon Sanderson_, A Memory of Light _completed by Brandon Sanderson_) (Released 1990-2013)

 	- _Note: Robert Jordan died in 2007 while working on the twelfth book in the series.
-Fellow fantasy Brandon Sanderson was brought in to complete the series, and wrote the last three volumes based on the extensive notes that Jordan left behind._
+Fellow fantasy writer Brandon Sanderson was brought in to complete the series, and wrote the last three volumes based on the extensive notes that Jordan left behind._

 - Mark Lawrence
 	- The Broken Empire, 3 books (Prince of Thorns, King of Thorns, Emperor of Thorns) (Released 2011-2013)